tohagan/runtime-type-validation/docs/classes/_validator_.validator.md

 ▸ **fail**<**A**>(`errorMessage`: string): *[Validator](_validator_.validator.md)‹A›*

-Validator that ignores the input json and always fails with `errorMessage`.
+Validator that ignores the input data and always fails with `errorMessage`.

 **Type parameters:**